For such a small, sleepy place, there’s a wide variety of things to do in Isla Mujeres — an island located off the coast of Cancun in Mexico.

-A unique experience is diving at the Cave of the Sleeping Sharks where on the bottom of the ocean a large group of reef, bull, and nurse sharks can be seen sleeping.
+A unique experience is diving at the Cave of the Sleeping Sharks where a large group of reef, bull, and nurse sharks can be seen sleeping on the bottom of the ocean.
 At a depth of 20-30 meters, this dive site is recommended for advanced divers.

 Other popular sites include the Machones Reef (800m in length), Tavos Reef, Media Luna, Punta Sur and the site of the Navy Boat Shipwreck (at a depth of 21m).
 Check out Squalo Adventures for scuba diving trips.

 12. Joysxee Floating Bottle Island